Meet the Gardeneers!

 We can’t talk about earth care without acknowledging the centuries of wisdom of the first Australians.
 At the end of each book there are a few special features including a short lesson on how to say a word in a different Aboriginal language and resources for more information.

 (This information was used with permission from the 50 Words Project– an initiative out of the University of Melbourne.)

 Do It Yourself!
 Each book also ends with a DIY project based on the story, so this is a great way for parents or teachers to read these books with your kids and then extend their learning by doing something hands-on.
-And a little bonus, everyone who supports this crowdfunding campaign (at any level) will receive some digital downloads which will include colouring-in sheets and more activity ideas.

 What ages are these books for?
 These are early chapter books so they’re great for kids around ages 7-10 who can read on their own.
 (But my 5 year old loves me reading them to him as well!)
 They’re illustrated throughout to bring the characters to life.

 Where does the money go?
 The money you contribute primarily goes to cover the printing and shipping costs.
 By utilising “print on demand” technology it means we print only what we need so there’s less waste – but it can mean a bigger up front cost to us as publishers.
 We print locally and ethically in Australia.